MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 3. When prompted, sign in, and then click **Accept**.

-The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the web app /API in Azure AD.
+The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** in Azure AD.
 When it expires, you must repeat steps 1 through 3.

 You're now ready to specify the data stores to scan.